 What is Rosacea?

-Rosacea is a skin disorder consisting of four subtypes.
+Rosacea is a skin disorder consisting of five subtypes.
 These subtypes are:

 - Erythematotelangiectatic Rosacea: With subtype 1, persistent flushing and redness of the face are clearly visible.
 Sometimes the blood vessels on the face become visible.

 - Papulopustular Rosacea: In addition to the facial redness from subtype 1, those with subtype 2 develop what looks like acne.
 Pimples and bumps form on top of the red facial skin.

 - Phymatous Rosacea: Subtype 3, also known as rhinophyma, is one of the most disfiguring forms of rosacea.
 The skin thickens, especially over the nose, and causes the nose to look bulbous and deformed.
 This form of rosacea is more common in men.